Serving all people by providing personalized health and wellness through exemplary care, education and research.

 How to provide other forms of comfort that can help, such as gentle massage

-What kind of diet is best
+What kind of food and drink are best

 How to deal with depression and mood changes